nanlabs/nancy.js/packages/react-ui/README.md

 ## Usage

-The following example shows how one of the multiple hooks provided by this library can be used.
+The following example shows how one of the components provided by this library can be used.

-In the example bellow we use the `Image` component to render an image with a list of fallbacks and retrying on error.
+In the example below we use the `Image` component to render an image with a list of fallbacks and retrying on error.

 You can find more examples in the [documentation][docs].